 - Plant organ senescence and responses to stress.
-This includes work on petal senescence in ornamental species, interactions between stress and senescence responses in the model plant Arabidopsis thaliana, and the effects of post-harvest stress in models and crop species
+This includes work on petal senescence in ornamental species, interactions between stress and senescence responses in the model plant Arabidopsis thaliana, and the effects of pre and post-harvest stress in models and crop species

 - Stress induced during mycelial interactions between competing fungi.
 This has focussed on wood rotting fungi, following gene expression and enzyme production as competing mycelia interact

 I also collaborate on other projects to understand microbial/plant interactions relating to fungal and bacterial endophytes, and in the use of molecular markers to assist in plant and fungal taxonomy/ ecology.

 I am part of a number of collaborative groups and further information on our projects may be available on the web-sites of my collaborators.

 - Vice-Chair, Cardiff University Genetically Modified Organisms and Biological Agents Committee /School Biological Safety Officer

 - Chair, Safety, Health & Environmental Protection Committee

 - Module Lead: BI2132 Genetics and its Applications